 He was a Japanese author and critic who played a major role in the development of Japanese mystery fiction.
 Many of his novels involve the detective hero Kogoro Akechi, the first recurring detective character in Japanese fiction and is clearly inspired by Doyle's Sherlock Holmes.

 The Academy Awards, also known as The Oscars, is an annual American award that honors the best in cinema and their achievements in the film industry.
-Since its introduction in 1929, winning this award have become the gold standard in which movie titles are measured and the end goal that many bigwigs of the film industry aim for.
-It encourages innovation and progress which is always a good thing in any form of storytelling medium.
+Since its introduction in 1929, winning this award has become the gold standard to which movie titles are measured against, as well as the end goal that many bigwigs within the film industry aim for.
+It encourages innovation and progress, which is always a good thing in any form of storytelling medium.

 Ranpo is classified under the mystery genre but is better suited to be seen as a comedy.
-Trying its best to tell an interweaving story of a conspiracy, we're introduced to our trap protagonist Yoshio Kobayashi or who I like to refer to as fujoshi-kun, as his mundane life is flipped upside down when he finds himself involved with a detective after a gruesome murder.
+Trying its best to tell an interweaving story of a conspiracy, we're introduced to our trap protagonist Yoshio Kobayashi, or who I like to refer to as Fujoshi-kun, as his mundane life is flipped upside down when he finds himself involved with a detective after a gruesome murder.
+The rest of the story chronicles Fujoshi-kun's misadventures with this detective and the rest of the wack jobs they encounter along the way.

-The mystery genre tag is extremely misleading since most of the cases have no real "mystery" behind it.
-For the most part the show is simply dedicated to showing fucked up psychopaths and the extreme methods in which they take to murder people.
-There's no guessing, there's no clues, there's no investigation, just a bunch of crazy 1 dimensional lunatics killing people in very over the top ways.
-At the off chance the show does try to tell a mystery story it became irrelevant since fujoshi-kun and the detective Kogorou Akechi are basically the Houdinis of solving crime.
-With little to no foretelling clues they are able to piece together a case as if it was simply routine.
-There's no proper answer given and when they made any attempt to explain it the reasoning was convoluted logic that only made sense when the writers retcon past events.
+The mystery genre tag for Ranpo Kitan is extremely misleading since most of the cases have no real "mystery" behind it.
+For the most part, the show is simply dedicated to showing fucked up psychopaths and the extreme methods they're willing to take in order to murder people.
+There's no guessing, there's no clues, there's no investigation, just a bunch of crazy dimensionless lunatics killing people in very over the top ways.
+It's like Spike's TV series "1000 Ways to Die" with an extra serving of vanilla homoerotica.
+And at the off chance the show does try to tell a mystery story, it became irrelevant since Fujoshi-kun and the detective Kogorou Akechi are basically the Houdinis of solving crime.
+With little to no foretelling clues, they're able to piece together a case as if it was simply routine.
+There's no proper answer given and when they made any attempt to explain it, the reasoning was convoluted logic that only made sense when the writers retcon past events.

-Another poor excuse the show attempts to use is a highly volatile sub-form of math known as chaos theory.
-Like time travel, chaos theory is in its fledgling stages of understanding and falls more into the realm of make believe than factual content.
-Most of what is known of it comes from a lot of guess and check work that ultimately pans out to a dead end.
-To put it in layman's terms it's impossible to prove accurate.
-And since math is all about accurate assessments, trying to incorporate such a unstable arithmetic equation in a real world setting only comes off as stupid.
+Another poor element the show attempts to use is a highly volatile sub-form of math known as chaos theory.
+Like time travel, chaos theory is in its fledgling stages of understanding and falls more into the realm of make-believe than factual content.
+Most of what is known of it come from a lot of guess and check work that ultimately pans out to a dead end.
+To put it in layman's terms, it's impossible to prove accurate.
+And since math is all about accurate assessments, trying to incorporate such an unstable arithmetic equation in a real world setting only comes off as stupid.
 And that's precisely what Ranpo attempts to do; it takes an asspull theory and uses it to haphazardly explain away events as "it's all according to plan" logic.
 If you use an inkling of common sense while watching this it'll frustrate you to no end.
 It's the equivalent of a "mystery" show making up bullshit as the story goes along and pretending it was predestined.

-But perhaps the aspect of this show that became the most grating wasn't the ludicrous story but rather the ill conceived cast of characters.
-This is a show that's asking you to take things seriously while presenting a loli teacher who looks like she's 10 but is actually 32, a fujoshi bait lead who is far removed from reality and think everything is "fun", a man who wears a paper bag over his head and watches little girls, a masochist that wets herself, a detective who's a living breathing Gary Stu, A fourth wall breaking medical examiner who happens to be a loli, and the list just goes on and on.
-These 1 note caricatures are tonally conflicting with the dreary atmosphere the story is trying to present and as the story continues along they somehow manage to get worse.
-It's a motley crew of one terrible personality after a next, each one adding a headache inducing layer to the show.
-This conflicting tone between the characters and story results in some of the worst tonal whiplashes imaginable.
-Dark scenes can be immediately followed up by yaoi fanservice or poorly placed comedy.
-Nothing is treated seriously and as a result nothing feels significant in the least.
-Just poorly handled "dark" moments being forced to share screentime with subpar humor.
+But perhaps the aspect of this show that became the most grating wasn't the ludicrous story but rather the ill-conceived cast of characters that populated it.
+This is a show that's asking you to take things seriously while presenting a loli teacher who looks like she's 10 but is actually 32, a fujoshi bait lead who is far removed from reality and think everything is "fun", a man who wears a paper bag over his head and watches little girls, a masochist that wets herself, a detective who's a living breathing Gary Stu, a 4th wall breaking medical examiner who happens to be a loli, and the list just goes on and on.

-The only thing Ranpo deserves recognition for were its audiovisuals.
-It used very interesting techniques to convey certain scenes and even had a few visual motifs that while too deserving for such a badly written show, still helped to enhance it from being a complete failure.
-Some notable examples were the 'butterfly effect' visuals that tied back to chaos theory (obviously being represented by the butterflies) and silhouettes being used to show a character's relevancy to the story by either masking them in it or having them step out of it.
+The only thing Ranpo deserves recognition for was its audiovisual presentation.
+It used very interesting techniques to convey certain scenes and even had a few motifs, that while too deserving for such a badly written show, still helped to enhance it from being a complete failure.
+Some notable examples were the 'butterfly effect' visuals that tied back to chaos theory (obviously being represented by the butterflies) and silhouettes being used to show a character's relevancy to Fujoshi-kun within the story, by either masking the person in it or having them step out of it.
 It was a well thought out idea that deserved credit for its inclusion.
-No it wasn't on the same pedigree as something Masaaki Yuasa or Kunihiko Ikuhara would use but it was certainly a step above average.
+No, it wasn't on the same pedigree as something Masaaki Yuasa or Kunihiko Ikuhara would use but it was certainly a step above average.

-The opening and ending theme were also nice ear-worms and even had nice accompanying visuals.
-"Speed to Masatsu" by amazarashi being a nice progressive rock fusion song that really got the blood pumping, certainly a standout track from the summer season and the ending "Mikazuki" by Sayuri being a bittersweet ballad that hit the right high notes while building into a nice pop rock anthem.
-They were both sonically soothing and were great as stand alone listens.
+The opening and ending theme were also nice ear-worms and even had accompanying visuals that were well paced.
+"Speed to Masatsu" by amazarashi, which served as the opening theme, was a catchy progressive rock fusion song that really got the blood pumping.
+Certainly a standout track from the summer season.
+The same could also be said about the ending tune "Mikazuki" by Sayuri, a bittersweet ballad that hit the right high notes while building into a nice pop rock anthem finish.
+They were both sonically soothing and were great as stand-alone listens.

-I'm not going to mince words here, this anime is idiotic.
+I'm not going to mince words here, this anime is really bad.
 It set out to create a mystery and the end result was a faux pas into B-grade territory.
-Unintelligible and pointless there is nothing here to walk away with.
-With that being said I highly suggest you save yourself the trouble and ignore this throw-away title. read more
+Unintelligible and pointless, there is nothing here to walk away with.
+With that being said, I highly suggest you save yourself the trouble and ignore this throw-away title.read more

 Here’s the thing about detective fiction.
 When you go into a series with mystery as part of its genre, the least you should expect are cases, then suspense, culprit(s), clues, and the resolution.
 Ranpo Kitan: Game of Laplace takes the typical ideas of a mystery and attempts to transform the show into a blockbuster thriller.
 The key word here I refer to use is “attempt”.
 Otherwise, this series is what came out as a disorganized mess with a colorful script that started out with life but ended up as wreckage.